teaghan/AI-Enhanced-Education/md_files/ChatGPT.md

 - **Whisper:** Transcribe audio to text.

 <div class="alert alert-block alert-info">
 <h4>Note:</h4> Custom GPT creation and DALL-E image generation are only available for paid users.
+However, free users can still interact with Custom GPTs that were created by others.
 </div>

 * * *